Me Before You: Costume

-Jill Taylor, the costume designer, thought Lou would have more of a 'quirky' wardrobe based on the book "she has these ‘leprechaun’ shoes, so we had to find some quirky shoes.
+Jill Taylor, the costume designer, thought Lou would have more of a 'quirky' wardrobe based on the book: "she has these ‘leprechaun’ shoes, so we had to find some quirky shoes.
 By accident, we were in a shop and found these amazing shoes by Irregular Choice, and I just thought, ‘Oh, my God, that's Lou!’
 They suddenly became the basis of her wardrobe of shoes.”
-Will's character's clothing was more based on his before accident life as he wore luxurious suits.
+Will's clothing was more based on his pre-accident life and he generally wore luxurious suits.

 Release

 In July 2014, it was announced that the film would be released on 21 August 2015.
 In May 2015, the film's release date was moved to 3 June 2016.
 In November 2015, the film's release date was brought forward, to 4 March 2016, before being delayed again in January 2016, to its previous 3 June 2016 release date.

 Reception

 Box office

-Me Before You grossed $56.2 million in North America and over $152 million in other territories for a total of $208.3 million, against a budget of $20 million.
+Me Before You grossed $56.2 million in North America and over $152.2 million in other territories for a total of $208.4 million, against a budget of $20 million.

 In North America, Me Before You opened on 3 June 2016 alongside Popstar: Never Stop Never Stopping and Teenage Mutant Ninja Turtles: Out of the Shadows and was expected to gross around $15 million from 2,704 theaters in its opening weekend.
 The film grossed $1.4 million from its Thursday night previews and $7.8 million on its first day.
 In its opening weekend the film grossed $18.3 million, finishing third at the box office behind Teenage Mutant Ninja Turtles: Out of the Shadows ($35.3 million) and X-Men: Apocalypse ($22.3 million).